shane0/shane0.github.io/docs/emptiness.md

 ![](images/d.jpg)

 When we speak of a phenomenon as being empty, we are referring to its being empty of its own inherent existence. . . .
 Further, it is not that the object of the negation [inherent existence] formerly existed and is later eliminated, like the forest that existed yesterday and is burned by fire today, with the result that the area is now empty of the forest.
-Rather, this is an emptiness of an object of negation [inherent existence], which from beginningless time has never been known validly to exist.
+Rather, this is an EMPTINESS of an object of negation [inherent existence], which from beginningless time has never been known validly to exist.

 > His Holiness the Fourteenth Dalai Lama